Second Battle of Dego: Battle

 On 14 April, André Masséna, leading Amédée Laharpe's division and one brigade of Jean-Baptiste Meynier's division attacked the town.
 The French overran the defences, losing about 1,500 killed and wounded.
 The Austrians suffered 3,000 casualties, including a large number of prisoners.
 Argenteau's survivors fled northeast to the town of Acqui Terme.
 Bonaparte ordered Meynier to hold Dego, while he took Laharpe's division west to fight Colli's Sardinians.

 However, the French troops in Dego then gave themselves over to looting, and during the night they were mostly scattered in the nearby houses.
 At dawn on 15 April, under cover of fog, the defences were counter-attacked by an Austrian force under Colonel Josef Vukassovich.
 Beaulieu planned for Vukassovich to reinforce Argenteau the day before, but his orders were poorly written and his subordinate showed up at Dego a day too late.
 Nevertheless, taken by surprise, the French were rapidly driven out of Dego and back to their starting point of the day before.
 Allegedly, the surprise attack caught Masséna in bed with a woman and he escaped in his nightshirt.

-Historians note that the counter-attack at Dego highlighted the weaknesses of Bonaparte’s still-inexperienced command structure, as poor discipline and scattered deployments left French units vulnerable to sudden Austrian manoeuvres.
-Chandler points out that this episode was one of the first occasions where Bonaparte realised the strategic importance of maintaining concentrated reserves, a lesson he applied in later Italian battles.

 Masséna took some time to take control of the situation again.
 He recalled Laharpe and organised a counter-attack, which was supported by other reinforcements brought up by Bonaparte.
 Vukassovich's force was heavily outnumbered, and was unable to defend for long before it was driven out, leaving Dego definitively in French hands.